 Can a Chainsaw Cut in Water?

-If you’re planning on using your chainsaw near water, it’s important to know that they can actually cut through water.
+If you’re planning on using your chainsaw near water, it’s important to know that they can actually cut through the water.
 Chainsaws are designed to cut through wood, so the blade is made of tough metal that can handle a lot of pressure.
-However, when cutting through water, the blade can dull more quickly.
+However, when cutting through the water, the blade can dull more quickly.

-It’s still possible to cut through water with a chainsaw, but you’ll need to be extra careful and make sure that you don’t overdo it.
+It’s still possible to cut through the water with a chainsaw, but you’ll need to be extra careful and make sure that you don’t overdo it.